Ruaviel/Ruaviel/README.md

 The system will route guests into a visual journey that mirrors the tone of “The Power of One,” with multiple versions crafted for different forms of human struggle.
 These experiences are designed to offer a moment of stillness, resonance, and dignity for guests who feel overwhelmed or unseen.

 This experiential layer will be built in Phase 3, after the DAO logic and verification systems are established.

+---

+## License

+This project is licensed under the MIT License.
+You are free to use, modify, and build upon this code, provided that proper attribution is given.
+The covenant tone, sanctuary identity, and humanitarian purpose of Ruaviel should be preserved in all derivative works.

+---